Ortho Evra patchPronunciation

 Smoking cigarettes while using Ortho Evra patch increases the risk of serious heart problems.
 The risk increases with age (older than 35 years old) and with frequent smoking.
 Patients who use Ortho Evra patch are strongly advised not to smoke.
 Do not use Ortho Evra patch if you are older than 35 years old and you smoke.

-Women who use Ortho Evra patch may have a higher risk of developing serious blood clots than women who use birth control pills.
+Women who use Ortho Evra patch may have a higher risk of side effects (eg, blood clots) than women who use birth control pills.
 Discuss any questions or concerns with your doctor.